hyang1997/gpu_notification/README.md

 Notification Behavior:
 You can customize the notification message formats in notifications.js and the immediate notification logic in index.js.

-### 8.Troubleshooting
+### 8. Troubleshooting
 No Notifications:
-If no Discord messages are being sent, verify that your DISCORD_WEBHOOK_URL is correct in the .env file.
+If no Discord messages are being sent, verify that your **DISCORD_WEBHOOK_URL** is correct in the .env file.
+If no Email is being sent double check for correct password and email address.

 Selector Issues:
 If the script isn’t detecting elements on the page, inspect the page structure to ensure the CSS selectors in availability.js are still valid.